 It used to be that you could get a Council Tax exemption for an empty property or a property undergoing refurbishment.
 However, most councils nowadays do not give any discounts or free Council Tax for refurbishments or renovations anymore.
 Exceptions apply for a property that is derelict, but the rules are pretty strict.
 Look at your council website as the rules will differ from council to council.

-If you’re living somewhere else while undertaking renovation works, you could try claiming a Second Home Discount on your Council Tax or an Empty Property Council Tax discount, if your council provides one.
+If you are living somewhere else while undertaking renovation works, you could try claiming a Second Home Discount on your Council Tax or an Empty Property Council Tax discount, if your council provides one.

-Alternatively, if you’re buying jointly with someone else, like your spouse, you can choose to register only one of you at your new property, thereby getting the 25% single occupancy council tax discount.
+Alternatively, if you are buying jointly with someone else, like your spouse, you can choose to register only one of you at your new property, thereby getting the 25% single occupancy council tax discount (in some councils).

 Every council will have its list of exemptions available for Council Tax, and it can vary from council to council.
 Wandsworth Council for example has over 15 exemptions available, as well as a list of over ten categories of occupiers that are exempt or eligible for a Council Tax discount.